Cherries (1 piece)

 How to consume Cherries without glucose spikes

-Consume cherries with a source of protein such as nuts, seeds, or Greek yogurt.
-This can help slow the absorption of sugars.
+Combine cherries with a source of protein, such as a handful of almonds or a serving of Greek yogurt, to help slow down the absorption of sugar into your bloodstream.

 Stay Hydrated